2022 American League Wild Card Series: Game 2

-In Game 2, Seattle came back from a seven-run deficit to clinch the series, in what would become the second largest comeback in MLB postseason history.
+In Game 2, Seattle came back from a seven-run deficit to clinch the series, in what would become tied for the second largest comeback in MLB postseason history, and the largest comeback in MLB postseason history on the road.

 The Mariners' Robbie Ray, a Cy Young Award winner for the Blue Jays the preceding year, faced off against Toronto's Kevin Gausman, who was brought in during the off-season to essentially replace Ray.
 The Blue Jays got off to a fast start, scoring four runs on a two-run home run by Teoscar Hernández in the bottom of the second, a run batted in by Vladimir Guerrero Jr. in the third, and another home run by Hernández in the fourth which chased Ray.
-The Mariners got their first hit in the fifth inning, when a sacrifice fly by Jarred Kelenic got them on the board.
-With the score now 4–1, the Blue Jays increased their lead by scoring four more runs off Seattle middle reliever Paul Sewald.
+The Mariners got their first hit in the fifth inning when a sacrifice fly by Jarred Kelenic got them on the board.
+With the score now 4–1, the Blue Jays increased their lead by scoring four more runs off Seattle reliever Paul Sewald.
 However, in the top of the sixth, Gausman loaded the bases on three consecutive singles.
-After a strikeout and a pop out, he was relieved by Tim Mayza, who allowed Seattle to cut the lead down to 8–5 on a wild pitch and a three-run home run from Carlos Santana.
+After a strikeout and a pop-out, he was relieved by Tim Mayza, who allowed Seattle to cut the lead down to 8–5 on a wild pitch and a three-run home run from Carlos Santana.
 The Blue Jays extended their lead by a run in the seventh on a Danny Jansen single scoring Matt Chapman.

 Seattle responded in the top of the eighth inning, cutting the score to 9–6 after four straight batters reached base.
 With the bases loaded again, Toronto's closer Jordan Romano (who was brought in to relieve Anthony Bass with runners on first and second with no outs) struck out Santana and Dylan Moore before George Springer and Bo Bichette collided on a bloop bases-clearing double by J. P. Crawford to improbably tie the game at nine.
-Springer got the worse of the collision and had to be carted off the field.
+Springer got the worst of the collision and had to be carted off the field.
 After reliever Andrés Muñoz allowed no runs in the bottom of the eighth, the Mariners took the lead in the top of the ninth on a Adam Frazier double scoring Cal Raleigh, who also doubled earlier in the inning.
 In the bottom of the ninth, rookie starter George Kirby worked around a one-out walk to Chapman to earn the first save of his career and send the Mariners to the American League Division Series.